-Obesity can also help fulfill the severity requirements of a related impairment.
-For example, one of the ways to meet the listing for mental retardation is to have an IQ of 60 to 70 and have a physical condition that causes a significant limitation in what work you can perform.
-If a person meets the IQ requirement and is obese, the person's obesity may qualify as a physical impairment that imposes a significant work-related limitation.
-If so, the obese person would meet the requirements of the mental retardation listing.
+Obesity can also help fulfill the severity requirements of another listing.
+For example, one of the ways to meet listing 12.05 for intellectual disorder is to have an IQ below 75 in addition to a physical condition that causes a significant limitation in what work you can perform.
+Disability applicants with an IQ of 73 who are also obese may meet the intellectual disorder listing if Social Security agrees that their obesity results in significant work-related limitations.

-If your obesity doesn't combine with another impairment to meet any of the SSA's impairment listings, the SSA will assess your "residual functional capacity" (RFC) -- what you can do in a work situation.
 Obesity can cause limitations in your ability to physically perform certain job tasks, and Social Security should include these restrictions in your RFC.
-Depending on where on the body the excessive fat is carried, you may have limitations in standing, walking, kneeling, lifting, sitting, crouching, bending, stooping, and balancing.
-If you carry excess fatty tissue in your hands, you may have limitations in the ability to manipulate your fingers for tasks involving fine detail (such as typing or filing).
+Depending on where in the body the excessive fat is carried, you may have limitations in standing, walking, kneeling, lifting, sitting, crouching, bending, stooping, and balancing.
+Or, if you carry excess fatty tissue in your hands, your RFC may contain limitations in your ability to use your fingers for tasks involving fine detail (such as typing or filing).

 Social Security uses your RFC to determine whether you can return to your past work and, if not, what jobs are left that you can do despite your limitations.
-If Social Security finds that you can perform certain jobs that exist in significant numbers in the national economy, the agency will deny your claim.
-But if the SSA determines that your obesity, and the symptoms associated with your obesity are so limiting that there is no job you can perform, you can be awarded benefits under what is called a “medical-vocational allowance.”
-Learn more about how medical-vocational allowances work.
+If Social Security finds that you can perform certain jobs that exist in significant numbers in the national economy, the agency will deny your application.
+But if the agency decides that your obesity and associated symptoms are so limiting that no jobs exist that you can do, you'll be awarded benefits under what is called a medical-vocational allowance.

 Social Security makes it convenient to apply for benefits.
 You can file your application in one of three ways: